marota/Oracle4Grid/README.md

 ### constants.py
 In addition to the ini file, there is a constant API available for easy local overrides of some common behaviors / implementations.
+Especially if one wants to use its customized reward function, or some other indicators that can be computed by "other_rewards" and used as path filters to derive some kpis.
 This API can be used in two ways :
 - Local override :
 You may change the file itself to experiment with the different parameters of the API.
 See the comments in the file.